Business Continuity with VMware Horizon

-- Master Images – Often, a shortcut is taken to use an image created from a physical desktop or from a vSphere VM to use as an image.
+- Golden Images – Often, a shortcut is taken to use an image created from a physical desktop or from a vSphere VM to use as an image.
 Best practices on creating images to be used for virtual desktops and for Windows RDS Hosts used for published applications, should be followed.
-If the master image is not properly optimized, the virtual desktop or RDS Host that is cloned from it, for end user consumption, will consume more resources and adversely affect user experience.
+If the golden image is not properly optimized, the virtual desktop or RDS Host that is cloned from it, for end user consumption, will consume more resources and adversely affect user experience.

 Expanding Existing Horizon Cloud on Microsoft Azure

 If you need less than 2000 users, you just add them to your existing Horizon Cloud on Microsoft Azure deployment.

 If you need to support more than 2000 users, then the simplest way is to deploy another Horizon Cloud on Microsoft Azure pod into another Azure subscription.
 Microsoft allows customers to create multiple subscriptions for each Microsoft Azure account.
 Doing so allows organizations to separate workloads and provides a simple method for organizational billing.
 However, Microsoft also uses subscriptions to define resource allocation and constraints.
 Microsoft sets resource limitations on each subscription that will keep you from expanding a single subscription to serve more than 2000 users with Horizon.